cogentcore/core/README.md

 ## General / Widgets

-* impl ViewBox options

-* need path validator code -- parser seems to be working but needs validator with better err msgs
-* also re-render data string after parsing to be more human friendly.

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.